 2. Have friends over for a romantic comedy movie night with your favorite drinks and snacks.

-4. Indulge in a makeover, a few new items for your wardrobe and go out.
+4. Indulge in a makeover, and a few new items for your wardrobe and go out.
 There is no need to sit at home alone.
 Go out feeling confident about your new look, there is nothing sexier than a confident woman.

 5. Take time to get closure on past relationships starting at the beginning.
 Write a short note to your past loves, even that grade school sweetheart that used to poke you in the back during class.
 You do not have to send them, just do it for yourself.
 You may find patterns in the partners you have chosen and be able to make better choices in the future.

-6. If you really do love those heart shaped boxes of candy, teddy bears with tee shirts that say cute little things on them, and all that Valentines jazz, then by all means buy some for yourself!
+6. If you really do love those heart-shaped boxes of candy, teddy bears with tee shirts that say cute little things on them, and all that Valentines jazz, then, by all means, buy some for yourself!
 There is no shame in getting yourself something that says, “I love you”.
 I enjoy going to the shops right after the holiday has passed to get the best deals plus I get twice as many goodies as my friends who waited for someone to buy it for them.
-Besides I know I prefer the cream filled chocolates!
+Besides, I know I prefer the cream filled chocolates!